tonytandata/tonytandata/README.md

 -   Mainly Java (Selenium, Serenity, TestNG, Cucumber) for test automation
 -   Have also used various other technologies for data science and web development
+-   JMeter for performance testing
+-   Learning and mastering Playwright under progress

 ## Stats